harness/developer-hub/docs/feature-flags/ff-creating-flag/manage-stale-flags.md

 - One of those filters is labeled **Potentially Stale Flags**.
 - Click this list to see which flags have been highlighted by Harness as potentially stale.

-By seeing which flags are potentially stale, your team can choose to either manually clean them up, mark them for automated cleanup via Harness, or mark them as not being stale at all.
+By seeing which flags are potentially stale, your team can choose to either manually clean them up, mark them for automated cleanup via Harness, or mark them as not being stale.

 ### Definition of potentially stale